anandrdbz/Couette_Meshless_Multigrid/README.md

-Incompressible Couette flow between two cylinders, with the inner one rotating at a constant angular speed Msh files in conc_circle_geoms generated with gmsh
+Incompressible Couette flow between two cylinders, with the inner one rotating at a constant angular speed.

+Msh files in conc_circle_geoms generated with gmsh

 4 main components -